Hawaii Volcanoes National Park 2 Days Travel Guide

 The entire Hawaii Volcanoes National Park covers a vast area of 134,795 hectares, which can be divided into three parts according to the roads you drive.
 Crater Rim Drive, which surrounds Kiluaea Volcano, Chain of Craters Road, which connects to Crater Rim Drive and extends south to the ocean, and the Kahuku Unit on the south side of the Big Island are all volcanic landscapes, with the main difference being the age of the three areas.
 Crater Rim Drive is currently the most active, while Chain of Craters Road has many traces of the 1974 eruption, and the Kahuku Unit is the oldest, with the terrain formed by the 1808 eruption.

-Our Hawaii Volcanoes 2-day itinerary is planned roughly:
+Our Hawaii Volcanoes 2-day itinerary is as the following:

-• Day 2: Headed south from the Visitor Center, walked the 4 mile Kilauea Iki trail in the morning, then continued south to play Crater Rim Drive to the Chain of Crater Roads, and walked most of the important trails.
-In the evening, we went back to Volcano House for dinner, and then went to see the lava that we didn't see the night before.
+- Day 2: Heading south from the visitor center, we started our morning by completing the 4-mile Kilauea Iki trail.
+Then, we continued south to explore all the attractions along Crater Rim Drive to Chain of Craters Road.
+We walked through most of the important trails.
+Before evening, we returned to Volcano House for dinner, and afterward, we went to see the lava that we missed the previous night.

-As for whether or not you need to join a tour, I think if you have a good budget or really have too little time, you can consider a helicopter tour, which is fast and convenient, and you can also see the volcano from different angles.
-If you come at a time when the magma activity is active enough and there is no suitable place to see it in the park, sometimes there are some privately run magma tours that you can consider joining, but it seems to be quite rare in recent years due to the volcanic activity.
-In most cases, driving for two days is the most recommended way to go.
+As for whether to join a tour, I think if your budget allows or if you're really short on time, you might consider a helicopter tour.
+It's quick, convenient, and offers different perspectives of the volcanoes.
+If you happen to visit when the lava activity is particularly active and there aren't suitable viewing areas within the park, sometimes there are private lava tours available to consider, although they have become increasingly rare in recent years due to volcanic activity.
+In most cases, however, self-driving for two days is currently the most recommended way to explore the park.

 Kilauea visitor center